oracle/weblogic-kubernetes-operator/site/quickstart.md

 * Create the domain home for the domain
   * For a domain home on PV – as in sample
   * For a domain home in image, use the sample in the Docker GitHub project
-* Optionally, create a situational configuration template and any additional Kubernetes secrets it needs (for example, to override the domain home configuration of a database URL, username, and password).
+* Optionally, create a configuration overrides template and any additional Kubernetes secrets it needs (for example, to override the domain home configuration of a database URL, username, and password).
 * Create a domain resource in the domain namespace
-  * Specify the following information: domain UID, service account, secret name, and domain home details
+  * Specify the following information: domain UID, service account, secret name, the domain home details, and optionally, the configuration overrides template name.
 * Configure the operator to know about the domain
 * Configure the Traefik load balancer to manage the domain as follows:
   * Create an Ingress for the domain in the domain namespace (it contains the routing rules for the domain)